AxC1271/RISC-V-CPU/RegisterFile/README.md

 end Behavioral;
 ```

-Here are the waveforms on Vivado to show proof of correctness:
+Here are the waveforms on Vivado to show proof of correctness.

 ## Theoretical Background